Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Database Systems Introduction.md

 ****
 - Used to define database schemas
 - Example: `CREATE TABLE`, `ALTER TABLE`, `DROP TABLE`
-- DDL compiler generates a set of table templates stored in a `data dictionary`
+- DDL compiler generates a set of table templates stored in a `data dictionary`.
+- **Data dictionary** contains meta data. (data about data like integrity constraints)

 ### Data Manipulation Language (DML)